 A Florida native, Zach is a graduate of the Musical Theatre program at Ithaca College in Ithaca, New York, where he was recently awarded the Outstanding Alumni Award.
 Additional studies include Florida State University, University of Tennessee Knoxville and the Goethe Institut in Berlin.
 2016/17 season engagements include creating the role of Terry in the world premiere of Breaking the Waves with Opera Philadelphia, reprising the role of The Scribe in Akhnaten with Los Angeles Opera, John Claggart in Billy Budd with Des Moines Metro Opera, Olin Blitch in Susannah with Opera Roanoke and more.
 Next season Zach will make his role and company debut as Fafner in Das Rheingold with Arizona Opera.
 In 2019 Zach will return to English National Opera as well as make his Metropolitan Opera debut.

-The autumn of 2016 finds Craig Colclough’s return to London for Scarpia in Tosca with English National Opera, a role which serves as his debut at Canadian Opera Company later in the season.
-He also joins the Minnesota Opera for Doristo in L’arbore di Diana, and spends the summer singing the title role in Verdi’s Falstaff with Opera Saratoga.
+The autumn of 2016 found Craig Colclough’s return to London for Scarpia in Tosca with English National Opera, a role which served as his debut at Canadian Opera Company later in the season.
+He also joined the Minnesota Opera for Doristo in L’arbore di Diana, and spent the summer singing the title role in Verdi’s Falstaff with Opera Saratoga.

-Last season Mr. Colclough’s performances included appearances with Arizona Opera as the title role in Falstaff and Simon Bolivar Symphony Orchestra of Venezuela, for Timur in Turandot, conducted by Gustavo Dudamel.
+In the 2015-2016 season Colclough’s performances included appearances with Arizona Opera as the title role in Falstaff and Simon Bolivar Symphony Orchestra of Venezuela, for Timur in Turandot, conducted by Gustavo Dudamel.
 Additionally, he returned to English National Opera for his role debut of Kurwenal in Tristan und Isolde, and Los Angeles Opera for Simone in Gianni Schicchi.
 On the concert stage, he debuted with the Los Angeles Philharmonic as Dottore Grenvil in La traviata.

-In the 2014/15 season, Craig Colclough made his European debut with English National Opera as Jack Rance in La Fanciulla del West, returned to Los Angeles Opera for concert performances of Hercules vs Vampires (roles of God of Evil and Procrustes), and also debuted with Atlanta Opera as Figaro in The Marriage of Figaro, as well as Lyric Opera of Kansas City as Lieutenant Gordon in Silent Night.
+In the 2014-2015 season, Craig Colclough made his European debut with English National Opera as Jack Rance in La Fanciulla del West, returned to Los Angeles Opera for concert performances of Hercules v.
+Vampires (roles of God of Evil and Procrustes), and also debuted with Atlanta Opera as Figaro in Le nozze di Figaro, as well as Lyric Opera of Kansas City as Lieutenant Gordon in Silent Night.